 A leading journal in its field, Gateways publishes two volumes each year: a regular volume of unsolicited articles which 'opens' in February, and a themed volume in December.
-The 'open' volumes follow a publish-as-you-go model, which allows for articles to be published as soon as they ready, rather than adhering to a fixed timetable.
-This innovative change ensures timely publication of articles.
-Themed volumes will continue to be published in one batch, at the end of each year.
+The 'open' volume follow a publish-as-you-go model, which allows for articles to be published as soon as they ready, rather than adhering to a fixed timetable.
+Submissions are accepted on a rolling basis.
+Themed volumes publish articles in one batch, at the end of each year.

 Volume 12, No. 1 (2019) - Gateways' first 'open' volume is now available here.

-As part of the new partnership between UTS and Brown University, launched in August 2018, two special themed volumes will be published in 2019.
+As part of the new partnership between UTS and Brown University, two special themed volumes are currently underway, and are due for publication in late 2019.
+Abstracts for these themed volumes have now closed.

 Volume 12, No. 2 will focus on the strategies, policies and practices driving systemic, culturally transformative institutional engagement.